 When you invest money for the short term, keep a close eye on your risk tolerance.
 Everyone’s financial needs and risk tolerance are unique.

 Bear in mind that “short-term” doesn’t inherently mean “low-return” or even “low-risk.”
-The last thing you want to do is gamble the money for your tenant’s security deposit, your daughter’s college tuition, or any other bill with a looming delivery deadline.
-Aim for the best return you can get without putting imminently needed funds in danger.
+The last thing you want to do is gamble the money held for your tenant’s security deposit, your child’s college tuition, or any other bill with a looming delivery deadline.
+Aim for the best investment return you can get without putting imminently needed funds in danger.